specklesystems/speckle-server/readme.md

 - [`speckle-powerbi`](https://github.com/specklesystems/speckle-powerbi): PowerBi connector
 - and more [connectors & tooling](https://github.com/specklesystems/)!

 ## Developing and Debugging

 Have you checked our [dev docs](https://speckle.guide/dev/)?

 We have a detailed section on [deploying a Speckle server](https://speckle.guide/dev/server-setup.html).
 To get started developing locally, you can see the [Local development environment](https://speckle.guide/dev/server-local-dev.html) page.

+### IDE

+The suggested IDE for working in this repo is VSCode, because the repo has special configs to improve the DX there (auto-format & auto-lint, recommended extensions etc.).

+This repository relies on [VSCode multi-root workspaces](https://code.visualstudio.com/docs/editor/multi-root-workspaces), so for the best DX and proper formatting/linting make sure you open the project using the `workspace.code-workspace` file instead of just opening the folder in VSCode.

 ### Contributing